godotengine/godot-docs/classes/class_image.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **generate_mipmaps** **(** :ref:`bool<class_bool>` renormalize=false **)**

 Generates mipmaps for the image.
-Mipmaps are precalculated and lower resolution copies of the image.
-Mipmaps are automatically used if the image needs to be scaled down when rendered.
-This improves image quality and the performance of the rendering.
-Returns an error if the image is compressed, in a custom format or if the image's width/height is 0.
+Mipmaps are precalculated lower-resolution copies of the image that are automatically used if the image needs to be scaled down when rendered.
+They help improve image quality and performance when rendering.
+This method returns an error if the image is compressed, in a custom format, or if the image's width/height is ``0``.

 ----